-A Look Inside Your 1st Month of Training at eForce
+A Look Inside Your 1st Month of Training at EForce

-A Look Inside Your 1st Month of Training at eForce
+A Look Inside Your 1st Month of Training at EForce

 Our training systems at EForce are a little different.
 Oftentimes when athletes start with us the training process doesn't always look like what they expect, but the results sure do!
 Our goal is for our athletes to THRIVE IN not SURVIVE IN our training.
 Everything in our training systems serves a specific purpose for supporting both short and long term goals and we objectively measure and manage all variables.
 An athlete’s quest to achieve excellence starts with developing a strong foundation, which is exactly what we do in our first phase of training.
 In this article we will discuss the main goals of our first phase of training, how they set athletes up for success and show some examples of the results we get with athletes.